 This is a metric widely used in the hospitality industry to indicate the average realized room rental per day.
+Average daily Rate (ADR):

 This is calculated by taking the average revenue earned from rooms and dividing it by the number of rooms sold.
 It excludes complimentary rooms and rooms occupied by staff.